mhermsdorfer/mhermsdorfer.github.io/_posts/2015-07-08-ssl-bridging-and-clone-pool.markdown

 categories: F5 LTM
 ---

-Security teams often want to place intrusion detection devices (IDS) on the network in order to monitor network traffic for signs of intrusion.
+Security teams place intrusion detection devices (IDS) on the network in order to monitor network traffic for signs of intrusion.
 Often this is accomplished with network taps and/or switch monitor ports, such setups provide the security team all packets on the network.
-Increasingly, the packets won't tell the security team much due to SSL encryption.
-If all payloads are encrypted, then an attackers traffic will look the same as legitimate traffic.
-What the security teams really needs are unencrypted traffic flows.
+As companies migrate all sites to use SSL payloads are encrypted, and attack traffic looks the same as legitimate traffic.
+What the security teams really need are the unencrypted traffic flows.

-The F5 is a high performance SSL platform and often acts as a central decryption/encryption point for applications.
+F5 devices are high performance SSL platforms and often act as a central decryption/encryption point for applications.
 As such, it makes for a great place to strip off ssl and send the decrypted flow to an IDS appliance.
-Fortunately F5 makes such configurations easy with the clone pool feature, these can be configured per virtual server, and can copy the traffic from the proxies client-side or server-side.
-This works great when you're not running any SSL or the F5 is performing SSL offload, in the offload case you simply assign a clone-pool to the server-side of the proxy, and clear-text traffic is sent to the IDS systems.
+Fortunately F5 makes such configurations easy with the clone pool feature.
+Clone pools can be configured on a per virtual server basis, they copy the traffic from the proxies client-side or server-side.
+This works great when you're not running any SSL or the F5 is performing SSL offload.
+In the of ssl offload you simply assign a clone-pool to the server-side of the proxy, and clear-text traffic is sent to the IDS systems.

-However, if the F5 is performing ssl bridging things get slightly more complex.
+However, if the F5 is performing SSL bridging things get slightly more complex.
 This is due to how the F5's proxy chain or HUD chain works.
 The clone pool action is performed very early on the client-side and very late on the server-side, in-fact it happens prior to ssl decryption on the client-side of the proxy and after ssl encryption on the server-side.
 Because of this, we need to setup two VIPs, the first VIP will terminate ssl from the client, then send the cleartext http to another vip.
 The second vip will then re-encrypt ssl and send the http request to servers.
 We can then place a clone-pool on the server-side of the first vip and mirror unencrypted to our IDS system.

 For more details on clone pools see: [F5's Configuring Configuring the BIG-IP system to send traffic to an intrusion detection system ](https://support.f5.com/kb/en-us/solutions/public/13000/300/sol13392.html#clone)